HannahHsiao5/defender-docs/defender-office-365/submissions-admin.md

 For more information about how Microsoft stores and handle your submissions, [check this out](submissions-report-messages-files-to-microsoft.md#report-suspicious-email-messages-to-microsoft).

 In Microsoft 365 organizations with Exchange Online mailboxes, admins can use the **Submissions** page in the Microsoft Defender portal to submit messages, URLs, and attachments to Microsoft for analysis.
+Note: The mails from OnPrem Mailboxes can not be submitted.

 There are two basic types of admin submissions:

 - **Admin-originated submissions**: Admins identify and report messages, attachments, or URLs (entities) by selecting :::image type="icon" source="media/m365-cc-sc-create-icon.png" border="false"::: **Submit to Microsoft for analysis** from the tabs on the **Submissions** page as described in the [Admin-originated submissions](#admin-originated-submissions) section.